-Having spent more than two decades in the industry, Heather’s tireless passion for women’s health and well-being continues, driving her efforts across the patient support, advocacy, surgical and scientific agendas as related to women’s healthcare needs both behind the scenes and out front.
-From writing substantive educational content to coordinating research studies to lobbying insurance companies for proper coverage of disease treatment, she continues her endeavors to meet the domestic and international demands of the women's reproductive health community across the global sector, collaborating with and contributing to like-minded initiatives in order to promote advances in the “art and science” of the disease.
-She eagerly waits for the day when a universal cure for endometriosis is discovered, but until then, she considers it “an absolute honor and privilege” to serve those in the global endometriosis community.
-Her goal is to help improve the quality of life for those affected by endometriosis by increasing access to quality excision surgery, promoting disease education, facilitating research, elevating endometriosis as a public priority, and bridging the gap between science and shareholders.
+Having spent more than two decades in the industry, Heather’s tireless passion continues, driving her efforts across the support, advocacy, surgical and scientific agendas - both behind the scenes and out front.
+From writing substantive CME and educational content to working with healthcare providers and the public to educate on the disease, from coordinating research studies and other endeavors with international thought leaders, to lobbying payers for proper coverage of disease treatment and legislative advances, she continues her work to meet the domestic and international demands of the reproductive health community across the global sector, contributing to like-minded initiatives in order to promote advances in the “art and science” of endometriosis, which she has long maintained is "a true social justice issue."

-Heather divides her time between an office in New York, the CEC's home base in Atlanta, and wherever the disease calls her to be present.
-Alongside compassionate pioneers Dr. Albee, Dr. Sinervo, Wendy Winer, RN, CNOR, BSN, RNFA and her entire CEC team, with whom she is blessed to work every day, she maintains her dedicated commitment to serving the needs of all those around the world who may be affected by endometriosis and those who care for them, and invites contact from anyone wishing to learn more about the CEC and endometriosis via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare and Facebook at http://www.facebook.com/centerforendometriosiscare.
+She feels absolutely blessed, honored and privileged to be a member of a team so dedicated to improving lives through their integrity, compassion and skill, led by Dr Sinervo.
+She maintains her dedicated commitment to serving the needs of any individual around the world who may be struggling by endometriosis - and those who care for them - through her collaborative efforts, and invites contact from anyone wishing to learn more about the CEC via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare, LinkedIn and Facebook at http://www.facebook.com/centerforendometriosiscare.